model-railroad-infoguy.com |

 Don't forget the area around buildings where cars and trucks park.
 This is where you can add other junk and details.
 This is the Finescale Miniatures Kit of Rollin Sawyer's chemical plant.
 I love building wood kits.

 An excellent source for vehicles, diecast autos and other model railroading supplies is Prestige Hobbies.
-There on the West Coast.
+They're on the West Coast.

 There are more photos of modeling roads and street in the Train Photos Gallery.